Olympus, former executives plead guilty in fraud trial

 The three former executives had been identified by an investigative panel, commissioned by Olympus, as the main suspects in the fraud seeking to delay the reckoning from risky investments made in the late-1980s bubble economy.

-The indictment did not specify what penalties the prosecutors would seek, but lawyers have said the former executives could face up to 10 years in jail and fines of up to 10 million yen ($128,400).
+The indictment did not specify what penalties the prosecutors would seek, but lawyers have said the former executives could face up to 10 years in jail and fines of up to 10 million yen.
 The company could be fined more than 100 million yen, according to the Japanese media.

-What if any impact the company's guilty plea will have on Olympus will depend on what sentence, including a possible fine, the court hands down, said Tsuyoshi Oshima, a spokesman for the medical equipment maker.
-That decision, he said could be several months away.

-"Lawsuits from shareholders are possible," Oshima said.
-The drop in Olympus's share price has already spurred 12 lawsuits, including 11 in Japan, he said.

-Woodford had campaigned to win his job back, but has since given up, blaming cozy ties between management and big Japanese shareholders and citing the strain on his family.
+Woodford had campaigned to win his job back, but has since given up, blaming cosy ties between management and big Japanese shareholders and citing the strain on his family.

 Olympus has already admitted it used improper accounting to conceal massive investment losses under a scheme that began in the 1990s.